 Three (3) Lay Delegates and three (3) Alternates to the Annual Diocesan Convention shall be elected from the Parish by the Vestry.
 The Nominating Committee may suggest candidates to the Vestry.
-The alternates may sit only as a Delegate at Convention if one of the Lay delegates is absent.
+The Alternates may sit only as a Delegate at Convention if one of the Lay Delegates is absent.

 ARTICLE XI